-The percentage of allowed amounts for covered medical expenses that the participant is required to pay, after the TRS-Care deductible has been met.
+The coinsurance is the percentage of allowed amounts for covered medical expenses that the participant is required to pay, after the TRS-Care deductible has been met.
 Coinsurance is in addition to the deductible, office visit copayment (copay), charges for services not covered, precertification penalties and out-of-network charges, which are the patient's responsibility.
+Out-of-network charges do not apply to coinsurance.